 Hayati Y, Twitter

-50. Ulysses by James Joyce (1922)
+50. by James Joyce (1922) Ulysses

-We said: Having survived censorship, controversy and even legal action, James Joyce’s most famous novel is renowned for its use of inner monologue and stream-of-consciousness technique.
+Having survived censorship, controversy and even legal action, We said: James Joyce’s most famous novel is renowned for its use of inner monologue and stream-of-consciousness technique.
 Whether it’s the greatest novel of the 20th century, or the most unreadable, is up for debate.

 You said: Reading it as a person, an emotional journey.
-Reading it as a writer, technically mesmerizing and inspiring
+Reading it as a writer, is technically mesmerizing and inspiring

-51. East of Eden by John Steinbeck (1952)
+51. by John Steinbeck (1952) East of Eden

 We said: Mostly set in California, John Steinbeck’s most ambitious novel follows two families and their interwoven stories.
 The author himself said, ‘It has everything in it I have been able to learn about my craft or profession in all these years.’